LeeCampbell/IntroToRx/content/03_CreatingObservableSequences.md

 }
 ```

-Note the difference between `Observable.Start` and `Observable.Return`. `Start` invokes our callback only upon subscription, so it is an example of a 'lazy' operation.
+Note the difference between `Observable.Start` and `Observable.Return`.
+The `Start` method invokes our callback only upon subscription, so it is an example of a 'lazy' operation.
 Conversely, `Return` requires us to supply the value up front.

 The observable returned by `Start` may seem to have a superficial resemblance to `Task` or `Task<T>` (depending on whether you use the `Action` or `Func<T>` overload).
 Each represents work that may take some time before eventually completing, perhaps producing a result.
 However, there's a significant difference: `Start` doesn't begin the work until you subscribe to it.
-And it will re-execute the callback every time you subscribe to it.
+Moreover, it will re-execute the callback every time you subscribe to it.
 So it is more like a factory for a task-like entity.

 ### From events

 As we discussed early in the book, .NET has a model for events that is baked into its type system.
 This predates Rx (not least because Rx wasn't feasible until .NET got generics in .NET 2.0) so it's common for types to support events but not Rx.
 To be able to integrate with the existing event model, Rx provides methods to take an event and turn it into an observable sequence.
-I showed this briefly in the file system watcher example earlier, but let's look in a bit more detail.
+I showed this briefly in the file system watcher example earlier, but let's examine this in a bit more detail.
 There are several different varieties you can use.
 This show the most succinct form:

 ```cs
 FileSystemWatcher watcher = new (@"c:\temp");